 Think of the best beer garden in Leeds and it’s likely that Belgrave will spring to mind.
 Their rooftop gem is a favourite among Leeds residents, and with brilliant views of the city, covered seating and those oh-so-important heaters, it’s not difficult to see why.

 It’s also a great place to enjoy the grub Belgrave has to offer.
 In-house pizza slingers Dough Boys are sure to feed your belly and soul, with locally-sourced, fresh ingredients – we can’t get enough of the epic Queen Brie.
-Elsewhere, you’ll find Patty’s flipping burgers, with five lip-smacking options of burgers and fries to choose from, each as equally delicious as the last.
+Elsewhere, you’ll find Patty’s flipping burgers, alongside their famous session fries.
+They’re so good, you won’t want to share.

 Where?
 Belgrave Music Hall & Canteen, Cross Belgrave Street, Leeds, LS2 8JP.